auth0/docs/articles/flows/guides/single-page-login-flow/add-login-using-single-page-login-flow.md

 Auth0 makes it easy to implement the single-page login flow by using:

-* [Auth0 SPA Quickstarts](/libraries): The easiest way to implement the single-page login flow, which will do most of the heavy-lifting for you.
+* [Auth0.js](/libraries/auth0js): The easiest way to implement the single-page login flow, which will do most of the heavy-lifting for you.
 Our [Single-Page App Quickstarts](/quickstart/spa) will walk you through the process.
 * Authentication API: If you prefer to roll your own solution, keep reading to learn how to call our API directly.

 Following successful login, your application will have access to the user's [ID Token](/tokens/id-token) and [Access Token](/tokens/overview-access-tokens), as well as an authorization code that can be exchanged with Auth0 for an additional Access Token.
 The ID Token will contain basic user profile information, and the Access Token can be used to call the Auth0 /userinfo endpoint or your own protected APIs.